 Today, the U.S. consumes 19 million barrels of oil per day.
 About one-fourth of that is still imported from other countries.
 Fortunately, ethanol is helping to reduce our reliance on foreign energy, already meeting more than 10 percent of our motor fuel needs.

 Ethanol can help meet that growing demand.
 In 2016 alone, biofuels displaced 510 million barrels of oil.
-Best of all, thanks to the RFS, in 2016 the ethanol industry created and supported over 339,000 American jobs, and moving to E15 will create an additional 136,000.
+Best of all, thanks to the RFS, in 2020 the ethanol industry created and supported approximately 300,000 American jobs.

 Ethanol production is a pillar of economic strength for communities across the American heartland.

-Ethanol also supports competition at the pump, helping U.S. drivers save money on fuel – between $0.50 and $1.50 per gallon during the last surge in oil prices.
+Ethanol also supports competition at the pump, helping U.S. drivers save money on fuel – up to $0.10 per gallon during the last surge in oil prices.
 In total, these renewable fuels cut consumer costs between $700 billion and $2.6 trillion in 2013.

 America’s commitment to renewable fuels also has made the U.S. a global leader in clean energy.
 As the world’s top ethanol exporter, America now supplies more than one billion gallons of fuel ethanol to our trading partners annually, an increase of 26 percent from the previous year.
 These exports provide a vital market for U.S. farmers and help keep America competitive in the global economy.
 American ethanol also serves an important role in nations like China, India, Brazil, Mexico, and South Korea, where it provides an alternative to toxic gasoline additives and helps to reduce air pollution in communities where air pollution remains a major threat to public health.